natikgadzhi/respawn-io/content/posts/trade-offs-of-designing-in-html-and-rails.md

 # The Trade-offs of Designing in HTML and Rails

-Folks at 37Signals have _strong opinions_ on how to build products for the Web.
+Folks at 37Signals have [_strong opinions_](https://world.hey.com/dhh/design-for-the-web-without-figma-4bc3a218) on how to design and build products for the Web.
 Between ShapeUp, design philosophy, and Rails approaches to frontend, monolith vs services, and infrastructure, there are a _number of conventions_.

 I don't like the personalities behind them, but the approaches are _generally very sane_ for the audience they're articulated for.
-They just don't generalize well, in my experience.

-I'm yet to see an organization successfully and happily using ShapeUp in a team bigger than 50 people. _Get it?
+The Basecamp way of ShapeUp, and the design philosophy, though, don't generalize very well, in my experience.I'm yet to see an organization successfully and happily using ShapeUp in a team bigger than 50 people. _Get it?
 Rails (approach) doesn't scale?
 Hehe._

 ## Designers Who Can Write Code Absolutely Rock